AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 ---

-**Use case: List all elderly**
+**Use case: List all seniors**

 **MSS**
-1. User requests to list all elderly
+1. User requests to list all seniors
 2. ElderRing shows the full list

   Use case ends.